How to Grow the String of Dolphins Plant

 They prefer not to dry out completely, which often means weekly watering in the summer and less frequently in the winter.

-Note: Wait until the surface (or in a big pot maybe an inch or so of potting mix) is dry, but don’t wait for the pot to dry out entirely like you would with a cactus.
+Note: Wait until the surface (or in a big pot, maybe an inch or so of potting mix) is dry, but don’t wait for the pot to dry out entirely like you would with a cactus.
 If your dolphins deflate and lose their vitality, that typically means they need a drink.

 When you water, be careful not to get any more water on the leaves than necessary as they can rot.
 This can be easy with a sparse plant, but a healthy plant with a full crown dense with leaves makes it more difficult.
 In those cases, stick with the “dunk and soak” method.

 Our succulent watering guide includes a tracking card for watering, fertilizing, and other succulent care.
-Keeping these kinds of notes is a great practice, especially for the first year while you are getting to know your string of dolphins.
+Keeping these kinds of notes is a great practice, especially for the first year while getting to know your string of dolphins.

 Fertilizer and Maintenance